BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/update_profile.md

 - `status` - Can only be changed by administrators
 - `role` - Can only be changed by administrators
 - `sign_in_count`, `sign_in_at`, `sign_in_ip` - Automatically managed by the system
-- `confirmed_at` - Managed by the email confirmation process